Dashadower/dashadower.github.io/_posts/2023-09-30-Inductive-Props-Coq.md

 1. `inversion E` - Straightforward.
 Reason about the evidence cases of the proposition.

 2. `induction E` - Induction on evidence.
 Useful since the induction hypothesis includes the variables involved in the evidence.
+You would use induction instead of inversion when there's an inductively defined prop that's recursive, which creates an infinite chain of props.
+Then having an induction hypothesis helps to reduce the chain.
 It normally helps to keep the induction hypothesis as general as possible.